Cos Cob, Connecticut: History

+The term "Cos Cob" comes from the Coe family that settled in the area in 1641.
+During their time, a wall (also known as a "cob") was built on the shoreline by Robert Coe to protect the land he gave to his brother.
+Henceforth, the place was known as Coe's Cob, later becoming Cos Cob.

 The community is situated on Cos Cob Harbor, a sheltered area on the north side of Long Island Sound.
 Cos Cob's role as a commercial shipping port, supplying potatoes and apples to New York City, disappeared with the appearance of the railroad and damming of the Mianus River.
 The river is now one source of the town's drinking water.

 From 1883 to 1885, the official post office name of Cos Cob was Bayport.

-Cos Cob gets a train for Christmas
+Train station and bridge

 The Cos Cob train station and the Mianus River Railroad Bridge are listed on the National Register of Historic Places.

 "On Christmas Day, 1848, the last rails were laid over the Cos Cob Bridge, thereby supplying the last link needed to complete the railroad from New Haven to New York," according to the Stamford Historical Society Web site.
 "The first trial run was made on that day."

 Editors of two Stamford newspapers reported on the event.
 William H. Holly, Esq., founder of the Stamford Sentinel and a guest on the first trial run, wrote: "The train had to remain at Cos Cob Bridge some three hours for the last rails to be laid over it and the delay gave ample opportunity to the people to come and witness the wonderful feat.
 The general impression among them seemed to be, that the first train that attempted to cross this pass would also be the last."

 Edgar Hoyt, editor of the Stamford Advocate, wrote: "The citizens of the village as well as the horses, cattle, etc., were nearly frightened out of their propriety ... by such a horrible scream as was never heard to issue from any other than a metallic throat.
 Animals of every description went careening round the fields, snuffling the air in their terror."